Overview

 Distribution substations, like Lacombe Substation, are a key component of any electric delivery system.
 They receive electric power from high-voltage lines and reduce these higher voltage levels to lower levels.
 Once the voltage is reduced, it is distributed to customers by way of electric distribution lines or “feeders.”

-Each substation in Denver can provide electricity to a certain number of customers over specific distances.
+Each substation in the Denver metro area can provide electricity to a certain number of customers over specific distances.
 As neighborhoods continue to grow, and demand for electricity increases, substations reach their capacity and become unable to supply enough low-voltage electricity to meet customer demand.
 We build additional substations, including the Barker Substation, in areas that are growing and developing rapidly to ensure there is enough low-voltage electricity to serve local homes and businesses.

 Schedule

-Construction will occur in four phases between 2024 and 2026:
+Construction will occur in four phases between 2024 and 2027:

-• Phase 1: February 2024 – spring 2024: Electric transmission line open trench installation.
+- Phase 1: Complete: February 2024 – May 2024: Electric transmission line open trench installation

-• Phase 2: fall 2024 – spring 2025: Electric transmission line bore installation.
+- Phase 2: Complete: October 2024 – March 2025: Electric transmission line bore installation

 Schedules are subject to change.